ascorbic/astro-loaders/packages/youtube/README.md

 # Astro YouTube Loader

 This package provides YouTube loaders for Astro.
 It allows you to load YouTube videos using the YouTube Data API v3, and use the data in your Astro site.
+You can load videos by ID, from channels, through search queries, or from playlists.

 The package includes two loaders: